hongfuli/en-copy/the-little-prince/chapter-1.md

 Whenever I met one of them who seemed to me at all clear-sighted, I tried the experiment of showing him my Drawing Number One, which i have always kept.
 I would try to find out, so, if this was a person of true understanding.
 But, whoever it was, he, or she, would always say:"That is a hat."

-Then I would never talk to that person abount boa constrictors,or primeval forests,or stars.
+Then I would never talk to that person about boa constrictors,or primeval forests,or stars.
 I would bring myself down to his level.
-I would talk to him abount bridge, and golf, and politics, and neckties.
+I would talk to him about bridge, and golf, and politics, and neckties.
 And the grown-ups would be greatly pleased to have met such a sensible man.